MLS

 MLS Odds Today at Prime Sportsbook: Get the Best MLS Betting Lines and Live Odds

 Soccer is the most popular sport in the world, but it struggles to attract the attention of Americans.
-Helping to change that and succeeding with its recent run of success is Major League Soccer.
+Helping to change that and succeeding with its recent run of success is Major League Soccer (MLS).

 How MLS Betting Odds Work